lengochoangminh/APITestFramework/README.md

-# API Automation Framework - Hands-on with Open Weather endpoints
+# API Automation Framework
+- Using the public endpoints from Open Weather to showcase

 ## Constructed by:
 - **REST Assured**: REST services caller (http://rest-assured.io/)